 If you must bring in outside trainers or coaches, meet with them and share your brokerage’s mission and vision to align their presentation with your brokerage goals.
 Set clear expectations about what programs they are going to pitch.
 Explicitly state that they are not to recruit to other brokerages.
 (Be cautious—many coaches are affiliated with brokerages that reward them for recruiting your agents.)

-[Related article: How to Create an Inspiring Mission, Vision & Values for Your Brokerage]
+Create an Inspiring Mission, Vision & Values Statement for Your Real Estate Business

 10. Make Sure Your Meetings Follow a Schedule & Regular Format

 Always start and finish on time!
 Top-producing agents are busy, and they place a high value on their time.
 They will stop coming to your meetings if they feel it is inconsistent and unpredictable.
 I always follow the exact same format for my meetings, which builds a sense of comfort and predictability for the agents on my team.

 Here is a quick rundown of the format I use for my meetings:

 There is no “ideal” time to hold your team meeting.
 Still, over the past 11 years of running and leading real estate brokerages, I found that weekly Tuesday meetings starting at 11:00 and finishing up right at noon was the ideal schedule for optimal agent attendance and participation.

 Weekly meetings are predictable and build good habits in your team.
 The late morning also allows some agents to get in early for some morning prospecting, while others have time to get their kids off to school.

 Ending at noon provides a perfect opportunity for a trusted lunch sponsor to provide a snack or light lunch and for agents to socialize with each other after the meeting.